 is set.
 Let’s store the foreground and

-background color in variables we can reuse:
+background colors in variables we can reuse:

 class Browser: